Trump End Run Around Congress Raises Questions on His Claims

 Trump also said states would cover 25 percent of this money even as many are dealing with major budget shortfalls.
 The federal contribution would be redirected from disaster relief money at the Federal Emergency Management Agency — dollars not likely to last more than two months.

-“Look, that would cost us about $500 million dollars between now and the end of the year,” said Gov. Ned Lamont, D-Conn.
+“Look, that would cost us about $500 million between now and the end of the year,” said Connecticut Gov. Ned Lamont, a Democrat.
 “I could take that money from testing.
 I don’t think that’s a great idea.
 I could take that money from, you know, mass disinfecting for our schools.
 I don’t think that’s a great idea.
 In fact, I think the president’s plan is not a great idea.”

 Pelosi, D-Calif., criticized Trump for not doing anything to help schools trying to reopen and she said the orders were “unconstitutional slop.”